JetBrains-Research/TestSpark/CONTRIBUTING.md

 This document provides an overview of the existing implementation of Kotlin and Java support and guidelines for adding more programming languages.

+>How can I add support for a new programming language?
+In brief, you need to extend all the necessary interfaces with implementations specific to the new language.
+Below, you will find a detailed guide divided into six key components of the entire pipeline with the most important interfaces addressing this goal.

 ## Key Components

 ### 1. PSI Parsers